alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/cli-reference.md

 - `-s, --stage [stageName]` - Use stage to deploy (i.e. dev, test, beta, prod).
 - `-l, --locale [localeName]` - Use locale to deploy (i.e. en-us, en-gb, fr-fr, etc.) when using different Lambda functions for each locale.
+- `-d, --deployer [deployerName]` - ASK deployer to use (cfn or lambda).
+Cannot be changed after deploying your skill.
+Default is cfn (CloudFormation)
 - `-h, --help` - This option will output usage information.

 If you want to deploy only the metadata for your skill, you can use the